the smallest gallery you ever get lost in ...

 dead.
 It's not even past." - Faulkner

-Promote Timeless Art - We work hard to
+Promote Timeless Art - We were happy

 purchase and promote only the highest-quality

-Indigenous art from artists we know.
-Ultimately
+Indigenous art from Native American artists we knew.

 Historical Home of Oneota Indigenous Culture